Discovering Causal Relationships Between Time Series With Spatial Structure: Perspectives and future directions

 \subsubsection{Causal discovery performance metrics}

 The literature on evaluating the performance of causal discovery algorithms is sparse relative to that for building them.
-CauseMe, an online database for sharing and comparing causal discovery algorithms, uses machine learning classifier metrics such as true positive rate, false positive rate, F1, and area under a receiving operator curve to compare performance of a wide variety of algorithms on benchmark datasets \citep{Runge2019review}.
-While reasonable at face value, Petersen (2024) has shown that the expected F1 score of a random graph increases monotonically with the number of estimated edges; comparing graphs with different numbers of edges via F1 score (or other scores based on recall and precision) will bias towards more connected graphs \cite{Petersen2024}.
-Instead, Petersen suggests comparing graphs produced by an algorithm to a distribution of graphs created via random assignment of the same number of edges.
-She proposes an associated hypothesis test for differences between estimated graphs and random edge placement.
+CauseMe, an online database for sharing and comparing causal discovery algorithms \citep{Runge2019review}, uses machine learning classifier metrics such as true positive rate, false positive rate, F1, and area under a receiving operator curve to compare performance of a wide variety of algorithms on benchmark datasets.
+While reasonable at face value, \cite{Petersen2024} has shown that the expected F1 score of a random graph increases monotonically with the number of estimated edges; comparing graphs with different numbers of edges via F1 score (or other scores based on recall and precision) will bias towards more connected graphs.
+Instead, \cite{Petersen2024} suggest comparing graphs produced by an algorithm to a distribution of graphs created via random assignment of the same number of edges and propose an associated hypothesis test for differences between estimated graphs and random edge placement.

 Other approaches describe metrics for testing the distance between graphs produced by an algorithm and the ground truth.
-Structural intervention distance describes the similarity of inferences one would make from estimated vs. true graphs \citep{Peters2015}.
+Structural intervention distance describes the similarity of inferences one would make from estimated vs.~true graphs \citep{Peters2015}.
 It counts the number of changes one would have to make to an estimated graph to ensure that the structural causal model built from it matched that of the true graph.
-A recent extension to structural intervention distance allows for evaluation of marked, partial graphs like those output by IC* \citep{Henckel2024}.
+A recent extension to structural intervention distance allows for evaluation of partial graphs that allow unobserved confounders \citep{Henckel2024}.